siemens/kas/docs/userguide.rst

 * ``defaults``: dict [optional]
     This key can be used to set default values for various properties.
-    This may help you to avoid repeating the same property assignment in multiple places if, for example, you wish to use the same refspec for all repositories.
+    This may help you to avoid repeating the same property assignment in multiple places if, for example, you wish to use the same branch for all repositories.

   * ``repos``: dict [optional]